WWE SmackDown! Shut Your Mouth

 WWE SmackDown!
-Shut Your Mouth (known as Exciting Pro Wrestling 4 in Japan) is a professional wrestling video game released on the PlayStation 2 console by THQ and developed by Yuke's.
-It is the fourth game in the WWE SmackDown! video game series. based on the professional wrestling promotion World Wrestling Entertainment (WWE), and the sequel to WWF SmackDown!
+Shut Your Mouth (known as Exciting Pro Wrestling 4 in Japan) is a 2002 professional wrestling video game released for the PlayStation 2 by THQ and developed by Yuke's.
+It is the fourth game in the WWE SmackDown! video game series, based on the professional wrestling promotion World Wrestling Entertainment (WWE), and the sequel to WWF SmackDown!
 Just Bring It.
-It is also the first game in the series to be released under the "WWE" banner.
+It is also the first game in the series to be released under the "WWE" banner, and the first game that was released during the WWE Ruthless Aggression era.
+The game was released in North America on November 13, 2002, Europe on November 15, 2002, and Japan on February 26, 2003.

 The game was succeeded by WWE SmackDown!
-Here Comes the Pain released in October 2003.
+Here Comes the Pain released in 2003.

 Gameplay

 Season mode was lengthened to two in-game years and features the Brand Extension featuring Ric Flair's Raw and Vince McMahon's SmackDown!.
 For the first time, only WWE superstars could participate in Season mode.
-Players compete exclusively on the show they are drafted to for the first few months of year one, consisting of four Raw or four SmackDown! events, plus a monthly pay-per-view (PPV) event.
+Players compete exclusively on the show they are drafted to for the first few months of year one, consisting of four Raw or SmackDown! events, plus a monthly pay-per-view (PPV) event.
 If the player's character is a created superstar, or if the original superstar has a rating lower than 60, they will instead begin their season on Sunday Night HEAT.
 Eventually, the player will be booked on the two major television shows, appearing on two Raw and two SmackDown! shows and the PPV event.
-One of the featured storylines is based on the WWE debut of the nWo of early 2002, which in-game, includes Hulk Hogan, Kevin Nash, and X-Pac (who replaced the released Scott Hall).
+One of the featured storylines is based on the WWE debut of the nWo of early 2002, which in-game, includes Hollywood Hulk Hogan, Kevin Nash, and X-Pac (replacing Scott Hall, who had been fired from WWE following the "Plane Ride from Hell" incident).

-Like its predecessor WWF SmackDown!
-Just Bring It, Shut Your Mouth's championships cannot be contended for in Exhibition mode and can only be defended in Season mode.
-All of the major titles of the time, with the exception of the WWE Women's Championship, are included in the game: WWE Undisputed, Intercontinental, European, Tag Team, Cruiserweight, and Hardcore championships.
+Like its predecessor Just Bring It, Shut Your Mouth's championships cannot be contended for in Exhibition mode and can only be defended in Season mode.
+All of the major titles at the time of the game’s development, with the exception of the WWE Women's Championship, are included in the game: WWE Undisputed, Intercontinental, European, Tag Team, Cruiserweight, and Hardcore championships.
 Various unlockables such as alternate attires for characters, extra movesets, and arenas can be unlocked throughout Season mode.